PSum/waspCSSTest/README.md

 You find a tutorial on how to install tailwindcss for wasp [here](https://wasp.sh/docs/project/css-frameworks).
 Dont forget to actually install it with `npm i -D tailwindcss@3.2.7`.
 After that, install DaisyUI V4 with this command: `npm i -D daisyui@4.12.24`.

+__The most important part is, that your tailwind version is compatible with wasp__

+and

+__that your daisyui version is compatible with your tailwind version__